-Teachers have been creating infographics for their classrooms for generations – think of that nitrogen cycle poster every science class has up on its wall.
+Teachers have been creating infographics for their classrooms for generations – think of that nitrogen cycle poster in every science class!

 Who knows – your students might even teach you a thing or two!

-If you’re wondering how you can start using infographics in your classroom or media studies class, check out our How to Make Infographics With Students webinar recording or the Infographics for Your Classroom FREE ebook.
+If you’re wondering how you can start using infographics in your classroom or media studies class, get the Infographic Activity Book for Students.

 It’s free and no need to enter your email address.